 ATAX Vantage Holdings, LLC, a wholly owned subsidiary of the Partnership, has equity investment commitments and has made equity investments in unconsolidated entities.
 The carrying value of the equity investments represents the Partnership's maximum exposure to loss.
-ATAX Vantage Holdings, LLC is the only limited equity investor in the unconsolidated entities guarantees ATAX Vantage Holdings, LLC's return on its investments through a date approximately two to three years after construction completion.
+ATAX Vantage Holdings, LLC is the only limited equity investor in the unconsolidated entities.
+An affiliate of the unconsolidated entities guarantees ATAX Vantage Holdings, LLC's return on its investments through a date approximately two to three years after construction completion.
 The return on these investments earned by the Partnership is reported as "Investment income" on the Partnership's condensed consolidated statements of operations.